pantheon-systems/documentation/source/_docs/resetting-passwords.md

 tags: [debugdb]
 categories: []
 ---
-If you need to reset your Pantheon Dashboard user password, [visit this page](https://dashboard.pantheon.io/reset-password) and follow the instructions.
+If you need to reset your Pantheon Dashboard user password,logout and [visit this page](https://dashboard.pantheon.io/reset-password) and follow the instructions.

 ## Drupal Site User Login